ESGF/ESGF-Playground/README.md

 This docker compose stack provides a simulation of:

 - The central ESGF event stream (Kafka)
-- The central ESGF ingestion API
+- A STAC based "East Node" (simulating CEDA's ESGF STAC service)
-- A STAC based "Code Node" (simulating CEDA's ESGF STAC service)
+- A STAC based "West Node" (simulating Globus's ESGF STAC service)
 - A STAC based "Secondary Node" (simulating an ESGF note interested only in the CMIP "historical" experiment)
-- A CLI for producing simulated CMIP and CORDEX data and sending it to the ingest API.
+- A CLI for producing simulated CMIP and CORDEX data and sending it to the ingest API of either node

 ## Configuration